skip to main content

 Compare Optimum and Verizon head to head

-Optimum and Verizon each offer two different types of internet: Optimum supplies mostly cable and some fiber, while Verizon provides mainly fiber and some DSL.
-If you have access to both fiber networks, we suggest Verizon because it’s your cheaper option for the long term.
-If you can’t get fiber, Optimum’s cable internet is your only viable option.
+Optimum and Verizon each offer two different types of internet: Optimum supplies mostly cable and some fiber, while Verizon provides mainly fiber and some 5G home internet.
+If you have access to both fiber networks, Verizon’s will be more expensive but may still be the better choice because it treats its customers better.
+If you can’t get fiber, go with Verizon’s 5G home internet or Optimum’s cable internet.

 Pros and cons: Optimum vs. Verizon